Kitsune no Kamisori ( 狐の剃刀) Bloom in Late Summer near Temples and Shrines ( and an introduction to Mt Tsukuba`s Iina Jinja 飯名神社 )

 I crossed the road for a closer look.
 There in a sunnier space provided by a young persimmon orchard, was growing a carpet of the flower known as KITSUNE NO KAMISORI, a flower that is not very commonly seen these days, but one with a very memorable name.

 Kitsune no kamisori means Fox`s razorblades in Japanese, and the name is said to derive from the color of the flower ( brownish orange), and the shape of the leaves ( which fall off, interestingly, before the flowers bloom in mid-August).

-Interestingly, the Kitsune no Kamisori bloom around the O-Bon seaon, when the ancestors are believed to come home.
+Interestingly, the Kitsune no Kamisori bloom around the O-Bon season, when the ancestors are believed to come home.

 Of course, it is interesting to visit the Iina Shrine any time of year.
-If you go within the next few days you will surely be able the see the patch of Kitsune no kamisori.
+If you go in August you will probably be able the see the patch of Kitsune no kamisori.

 However, the most exciting time of year to go would be for the festival on the first Day of the Snake of the New Year ( according to the Old Calendar, Kyu-Reki, 旧暦).
 Why the Day of the Snake- because that is the animal most closely related the the Goddess Benten, the Female Force.